donsheehy/metricspaces/docsource/source/examples.md

 You might be wondering how this got glued together.
 There was nothing in the instantiation of the `MetricSpace` object that indicated the type of the points.
 This is fine.
-In the absence of other info, the class defaults to look for a
+In the absence of other info, the class defaults to look for a `dist` method on the points.

 You could also have done the following, but there is not a good reason to do so.